-The DSS for the trunk stormwater quality network are:
+The DSS for the trunk stormwater quality network are outlined below.

-- 1. Meet no net worsening (NNW) target load objectives at a major catchment level prescribed in the TWCMP when compared to the 2016 pollutant loads. - 2.
+- 1. Meet "No Net Worsening" (NNW) target load objectives at a major catchment level prescribed in the Total Water Cycle Management Plan (TWCMP) when compared to the 2016 pollutant loads - 2.
 Meet the water quality objectives for receiving waters outlined in the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP Water and Wetland Biodiversity). - 3.
-Implement planning and management of urban stormwater to comply with the design objectives as set out in the ShapingSEQ, South East Queensland Regional Plan 2017 for water sensitive communities, including Goal 4: Sustain (primarily water sensitive communities and biodiversity elements) and Goal 5: Live (primarily working with natural systems).
+Implement planning and management of urban stormwater to comply with the design objectives as set out in the ShapingSEQ, South East Queensland Regional Plan 2017 for water sensitive communities, including Goal 4: Sustain (primarily Water Sensitive Communities and Biodiversity elements) and Goal 5: Live (primarily Working with Natural Systems).